 It is common to find EPUBs in which the various documents do not correctly make use of the <Title> tag in the head.
-Populating this tag with the title of the book is not helpful, filling it with the filename is far worse: some E-readers will announce this information as the document that is being opened; sighted readers will also see these page titles in browser bookmarks as well as the tab or browser title area.
-As such, the title tag should always hold the name of the chapter or section contained in that document.
+Populating this element with the title of the book is not helpful, filling it with the filename is far worse: some E-readers will announce this information as the document that is being opened; sighted readers will also see these page titles in browser bookmarks as well as the tab or browser title area.
+As such, the title element should always hold the name of the chapter or section contained in that document.

-Ensure that the Title of each document tag is set to show helpful, accurate information to readers, to distinguish it from other HTML documents in the EPUB.
+Ensure that the Title elements of each document are set to show helpful, accurate information to readers, to distinguish it from other HTML documents in the EPUB.
 The title at the top of each HTML file should be descriptive of the content that single file contains, and not the name of the ebook: e.g. “Chapter Seventeen: Conclusion” or similar.
 Some screen readers will announce the <title> tag before it starts to read the content.